KrisDeCooman/hydroblox/README.md

 The HydroBloxToken (HBT) smart contract is the representation of drinkable water, implemented as an ERC20 token.
 1 HBT is equal to 1 liter of drinkable water.

 HBT tokens are minted when a producer produces water.
-HBT tokens are burned when a consumer consumers water.
+HBT tokens are burned when a consumer consumes water.

 #### HydroBloxStateDistributor